Reader Question: What jobs can a linguist get?

 Some places, usually private language schools or companies, will hire Linguistics MA students to teach English as a second language, especially outside of English speaker countries.
 If you enjoy living abroad, that’s a very good option, as some of those places are willing to pay handsomely for your expertise.
 So, definitely keep that option in mind.

-In academia, an MA degree can definitely get you a job as a research assistant or researcher, helping with experimental linguistics and working in labs to help faculty members.
-It’s also possible that you’ll get a TA job, especially if you’re in the MA program at the time.
-Unfortunately, though, you’d be extremely unlikely to end up in a tenure track position with just the MA.
+In academia, an MA degree can sometimes get you a job as a professional research assistant, helping with experimental linguistics and working in labs to help faculty members.
+Unfortunately, though, a tenure-track faculty position is simply not an option without the Ph.D.

 Also, it’s worth noting that many schools will also hire MA-level research assistants for the long term, who have specialized in a given area and participate in projects where they’re necessary.
 Here, you have some job security, and the possibility of being paid well, but without having to go through the Ph.D process.